 She is also an award-winning Indian Classical, Latin and Ballroom dancer, practices karaoke in her downtime, is an empty-nester, and loathes flying and deadlines.

-Find her online at www.falgunikothari.com and sign up for the newsletter for the latest updates
+Find her online at www.falgunikothari.com and sign up for her newsletter for the latest updates and free stories!

 Once upon a story…